-If there's one universal truth about stretching, it's that we all should do it, yet few of us actually do.
-It's the part of a workout that most people tend to skip, fitness experts say.
-But it can make a difference in how your muscles respond to exercise.
+If there’s one universal truth about stretching, it’s that we all should do it.
+Yet few of us actually do.
+Fitness experts say it’s the part of a workout that most people tend to skip.
+It can make a difference in how your muscles respond to exercise.
 Stretching warms your muscles, and warm muscles are more pliant.

 1. The best time to stretch is after exercise, when your muscles are warm.

-True and False: It's safer to stretch a warm muscle, and warm muscles are more relaxed and have greater range of motion.
-But walking briskly or jogging for five minutes, until you break a light sweat, is a sufficient warm up for stretching.
-In a perfect world, you'll stretch a few minutes into and after your workout.
+True and false: It’s safer to stretch a warm muscle, and warm muscles are more relaxed and have greater range of motion.
+However, walking briskly or jogging for five minutes, until you break a light sweat, is a sufficient warm-up for stretching.
+In a perfect world, you’ll stretch a few minutes into and after your workout.

 2. There’s only one “right” way to stretch.

 False: There are actually a half-dozen or more ways to stretch.
-Among the most common:
+Some of the most common are listed below.

-Stretch a specific muscle until you feel tension and then hold the position for 15–60 seconds.
-This is considered the safest way to stretch because, if done gently, it allows muscles and connective tissue time to "reset" the stretch reflex.
+Stretch a specific muscle until you feel tension and then hold the position for 15 to 60 seconds.
+This is considered the safest way to stretch — done gently, it allows muscles and connective tissue time to “reset” the stretch reflex.

-Stretch a specific muscle until you feel tension, but then hold the position for just one or two seconds.
+Stretch a specific muscle until you feel tension, and then hold the position for just one or two seconds.
 Often you must use a rope or your hands to get a muscle to its stretching point.
-Because you don't force the muscle to stay contracted, the muscle that's being worked actually stays relaxed.
-Critics warn of the risk of overstretching, especially if using a rope.
+Because you don’t force the muscle to stay contracted, the muscle that’s being worked actually stays relaxed.
+However, critics warn of the risk of overstretching, especially if using a rope.